ZachManno/cmpsc483/README.md

 - RAND[] (Pick a random number between 0 and the value passed in.
    - <code>RAND[100]</code>

-Follow the prompts to finsh your equation input.
+Follow the prompts to finish your equation input.
 The system will then prompt you for the number of equations you would like to see generated.
 Proceed to see your output!

 ***